5 Festive Activities to Brighten Your Utah Ski Holiday

 Holiday lights displayed on the darkest of nights can bring a sense of wonder to the season.
 And there’s no shortage of displays for visitors in Utah.
 Luminaria, at Thanksgiving Point in Lehi, features millions of lights and themed displays across the 50-acre Ashton Gardens.
 Alongside the displays, you’ll also find their Fire & Ice show, an eight-minute program featuring 20-foot flames and twinkling lights set to holiday music.

 If you’re near Salt Lake City, the Lightwalk at Tracy Aviary and ZooLights at Hogle Zoo are two terrific annual displays that are a big hit for families.
-And if lights seen from the comfort of your warm car sounds more inviting, don’t miss the holiday light drive throughs at Christmas in Color in South Jordan or World of Illumination: Candy Rush in Salt Lake City.
+And if lights seen from the comfort of your warm car sounds more inviting, don’t miss the holiday light drive throughs at Christmas in Color in South Jordan or World of Illumination in Salt Lake City.
 The Temple Square Christmas Lights are also an annual rite of passage for many visitors.
-But due to ongoing renovation of the Salt Lake Temple, please note that access will be limited for the 2023 season.
+The lights typically turn on the day after Thanksgiving and remain on until January 1.
+Due to ongoing renovation of the Salt Lake Temple, please note that access will be limited for the 2024 season.

 In the northern town of Ogden — near Powder Mountain, Snowbasin and Nordic Valley — the city hosts a free Christmas village display in the Municipal Gardens.
 If you’re staying slopeside, many of Utah’s ski resorts also host torchlight parades and fireworks to ring in the new year.